Belgian Americans: Religions

-In 1834, Father Florimond Bonduel, from Commnes, was the first priest to be ordained in Detroit.
+In 1834, Father Florimond Bonduel, from Commines, was the first priest to be ordained in Detroit.
 The first Catholic college (1836) was operated by Flemish Belgian priests, and the first school for girls was founded in 1834 by an order of Belgian nuns.
 By 1857, Catholics in Detroit were a sizable group, and in 1884, the first Belgian parish was established.
 However, many Belgian Catholic parishes have disappeared or merged with other parishes because of the shortage of priests.

 Military service

 Belgian Americans fought in the American Revolutionary War, both world wars and the Korean and Vietnam Wars.
 During World War I, Belgian Americans gave generously to the aid of children who were victims of the war, which resulted in an official delegation from Belgium to the United States honoring their efforts in 1917.